ajvincent/motherhen/patches/README.md

 2. Sort the results using JavaScript's built-in sort() method.
 3. Apply patches in the order they end up in.

-Therefore, we recommend against putting patch files in subdirectories of this directory.
+Therefore, I recommend against putting patch files in subdirectories of this directory.
 Just denote the ordering of patches via a four-digit code at the beginning of the file name, and keep all patches in this directory.